eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 3. Finalize app configuration (i.e. translations), compile, secure and publish the Apps from the toolbox.

-All configurable features of the white label solution, such as attestation validity time and batch sizes follow the recommendations defined in the Architecture and technical Specifications document.
+All configurable features of the white label solution, such as attestation validity time and batch sizes follow the recommendations defined in this document.

 Additional operational, security, performance and integration measures will be provided in the next version of this document.